marcdimillo/CarND-Extended-Kalman-Filters/ide_profiles/xcode/README.md

 ### How to build using Xcode IDE profile?

 After you have generated Xcode IDE profile using previous step, you should be able to find and open `ExtendedKF.xcodeproj` in the current directory.
-After that you can press ▶ button on the top left to build.
+After that you can press ▶ button on the top left to build.c

 ![Build button](images/build_button.png)